 Legal materials can fall into two different categories: (1) Primary and (2) Secondary.
 Secondary sources are about the law.
 They explain, analyze, interpret, discuss, and cite to primary sources.
 Examples of secondary sources include:

 Secondary sources can only be persuasive, they can never be mandatory or binding on a court of law.
 The persuasive value of a secondary source depends on its author.

 Using secondary sources can save legal researchers time and money.

-Where do secondary sources fall in the research process?
-Well, if you’re following a basic research strategy, after you analyze your facts, you'll want to consult secondary sources to learn more about your issues and to get references to primary sources.
+Where do statutes fall in the research process?
+Well, if you’re following a basic research strategy, after you consult secondary sources and determine that your issue is statutory, you’ll want to go research in an annotated code volume.